alex-w-99/Chews-Wisely-Node-Server-App/README.md

 # final-project-node-server-app

 This repository contains the Node.js back-end code for a Yelp-like social media and restaurant reviews web application.
 The web application with 6 distinct screens: Login/Register, Home, Profile, Search/results, Details.
 The back-end uses MongoDB to store its data in the following collections: users, follow, ratings, restaurants, reviews, and reviewsmodels.
 The corresponding front-end code can be found at the GitHub repository [linked here](https://github.com/alex-w-99/final-project-react-web-app/tree/main).

+Please see a demo video of this web application [linked here](https://youtu.be/ZXjzzTKO9wc).

 Please see a visual overview of the project's overarching structure below: